erithion/trees/README.md

 <details>
  <summary>Auto-balancing trees</summary>

-Alternative to manual balancing is to use either AVL or Red-black tree.
+Alternative to manual balancing is to use trees that automatically and efficiently balance themselves upon modification.
+In particular, AVL or Red-black tree.
-The following enables AVL tree:
+The following is a type declaration of AVL tree:
 ```cpp
 #include "tree_search/tree_avl.hpp"
 #include "tree_search/tree.hpp"